luxfi/docs/docs/nodes/maintain/run-offline-pruning.md

 ./build/luxd
 ```

-Once LuxGo starts the C-Chain, you can expect to see update logs from the offline pruner:
+Once Luxd starts the C-Chain, you can expect to see update logs from the offline pruner:

 ```zsh
 INFO [02-09|00:20:15.625] Iterating state snapshot                 accounts=297,231 slots=6,669,708 elapsed=16.001s eta=1m29.03s